 PharmAthene's directors are elected at each Annual Meeting of Stockholders and hold office for a one-year term or until their successors have been elected and qualified.
-If Proposal 1 is adopted by our Stockholders, our Amended and Restated Certificate of Incorporation will be amended such that, for so long as at least 30% of the aggregate principal amount of the Notes remains outstanding, (i) the Company shall maintain a Board of Directors consisting of no more than nine members and each of the Compensation and the Nominating Committee shall have no more than three members, (ii) two Noteholder Directors shall be elected by the Noteholders representing a majority of the then-outstanding principal amount of the Notes, voting as a separate class, and each Noteholder Director has the right, but not the obligation, to serve as a member of each of the committees of the Board and (iii) our Board of Directors shall nominate the Noteholder Directors as designated by the Designators pursuant to the Note and Warrant Purchase Agreement, all as further described under "Proposal 1".
-Our Bylaws provide that the number of directors constituting the entire Board shall be not less than one nor more than nine as determined by resolution of the Board.
-As discussed in Proposal 1, our Board recommends that our Stockholders vote for the Proposed Charter Amendment.
+Currently, as discussed above under Proposal 1 and under "Arrangements Regarding Board Composition and Nomination and Election of Directors," since at least 30% of the aggregate principal amount of the Notes remains outstanding, our Amended and Restated Certificate of Incorporation requires the Company to maintain a Board consisting of no more than eight members.
+Nonetheless, our Bylaws provide that the number of directors constituting the entire Board shall be not less than one nor more than nine as determined by resolution of the Board.
+As discussed in Proposal 1, the Company has received the requisite consent of the Noteholders to increase the number of directors comprising the Board to nine directors and our Board recommends that our Stockholders vote for the Proposed Charter Amendment.

-Assuming that Proposal 1 is approved by the Stockholders resulting in our Amended and Restated Certificate of Incorporation allowing our Board to be comprised of nine members, we expect that only seven directors will be elected at this Annual Meeting; five candidates nominated by the Board and elected by the Stockholders, i.e., the Stockholder Director Nominees, and two candidates nominated and elected by the Noteholders, i.e., the Noteholder Director Nominees.
+Irrespective of whether Proposal 1 is approved by the Stockholders resulting in our Amended and Restated Certificate of Incorporation allowing our Board to be comprised of nine members, we expect that only seven directors will be elected at this Annual Meeting; five candidates nominated by the Board and elected by the Stockholders (the "Stockholder Director Nominees") and two candidates nominated and elected by the Noteholders (the "Noteholder Director Nominees").
 The Board has nominated as Stockholder Director Nominees, John Pappajohn, David P. Wright, Joel McCleary, John Gill and Derace L. Schaffer, M.D. to serve for a one year term expiring at our 2010 Annual Meeting of Stockholders or until their successors have been elected and qualified.
-Our Noteholders have nominated two Noteholder Director Nominees, James H. Cavanaugh, Ph.D. and Steven St. Peter, M.D., to serve for a one year term expiring at our 2010 Annual Meeting or until their successors have been elected and qualified (collectively, the Stockholder Director Nominees and Noteholder Director Nominees constitute the "Director Nominees", or, individually, a "Director Nominee").
+Although our Noteholders are currently entitled to elect three of our directors, they have nominated only two Noteholder Director Nominees, James H. Cavanaugh, Ph.D. and Steven St. Peter, M.D., to serve for a one year term expiring at our 2010 Annual Meeting or until their successors have been elected and qualified (collectively, the Stockholder Director Nominees and Noteholder Director Nominees constitute the "Director Nominees", or, individually, a "Director Nominee").
 All Director Nominees are currently directors of PharmAthene.
-Each Director Nominee has indicated to the Company that he will serve if elected.
-We do not anticipate that any Director Nominee will be unable to stand for election, but if that happens, a Stockholder's proxy will be voted in favor of another Noteholder.
+Each Director Nominee has indicated to the Company that he will serve if elected; however, Dr. St. Peter has indicated that he will likely not serve a full one year term.
+We do not anticipate that any Director Nominee will be unable to stand for election, but if that happens, a Stockholder's proxy will be voted in favor of another Stockholder Director nominated by the Board and a Noteholder's proxy will be voted in favor of another Noteholders.